ancient-military-history

 Key Differences in Battlefield Tactics

 - Infantry Flexibility: Hannibal often used his infantry in a deep or deceptive formation (e.g., the crescent at Cannae).
-Roman legions relied on the triple-line triplex acies, which Scipio modified into a more mobile system.
+Roman legions relied on the triple-line triplex acies, which Scipio modified into a more mobile cohort system that allowed for gaps and counter-maneuvers.

 - Exploitation of Terrain: Hannibal excelled at ambushes (Trebia, Trasimene) and using weather.
-Roman generals often fought on open plains; Scipio succeeded at Zama by neutralizing Hannibal’s terrain advantages.
+Roman generals often fought on open plains; Scipio succeeded at Zama by neutralizing Hannibal’s terrain advantages and by creating his own tactical deception (the elephant lanes).

 - Leadership on the Field: Hannibal led from the front, inspiring his men, but this also risked his life.
-Roman consuls typically fought in the line of battle, leading to high casualty rates among senior officers.
+Roman consuls typically fought in the line of battle, leading to high casualty rates among senior officers—Paullus, Flaminius, Marcellus all died in action.
+This was both a weakness and a demonstration of Roman determination.

 Conclusion: Lessons for Military History